AAOGF and Burroughs Wellcome Fund Physician-Scientist Career Development Award to Promote Diversity

 - Biosketch (NIH format) of the applicant, including funding record.

 - A letter of support from the Department Chair.
 The Chair’s letter must include a clear statement of the protected time for research available to the applicant and detail any relevant mechanisms that will be in place to ensure protection.
 The letter must also include the basis for candidate’s eligibility for this award (race, ethnicity, etc.) as an under-represented investigator.
-For the purpose of this award URM is defined as someone whose racial or ethnic make-up includes the following: African American/Black, Asian (including but not limited to Filipino, Hmong, and Vietnamese), Hispanic/Latino, Native American/Alaskan Native or two or more races.
+For the purpose of this award under-represented is defined as someone whose racial or ethnic make-up includes the following: African American/Black, Asian, Hispanic/Latino, Native American/Alaskan Native, Native Hawaiian, and other Pacific Islander or two or more races.

 - Budget and justification, including a brief statement of need and other financial resources available to the applicant.